Skip to main content

 General Collection Guidelines

-The Biology Liaison at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.
+The collections strategist at WVU Libraries selects materials to support the research needs of WVU undergraduates; MS and Ph.D. students; teaching faculty; and other researchers.

 Biology research at WVU focuses on neurosciences, genomics, ecology, and environmental biology.
 This research includes forest ecology and biotechnology, genetic diversity in microorganisms, and sensory processing.
 Other areas of research include forensic biology, plant science, and the teaching and pedagogy of biology.